 Provide details of international instruments relating to the species in question, including the nature of the protection afforded by such instruments.
-Provide an assessment of the effectiveness of these instruments in ensuring the protection and/or wise management of the species.
+Provide an assessment of the effectiveness of these instruments in ensuring the conservation of the species.

-Provide similar information relating to international instruments relating to the management of trade in the species in question.
+Provide similar information on international instruments relating to the management of trade in the species in question.
 Provide an assessment of the effectiveness of these instruments in controlling illegal trade in the species.

-4.2 Species management
+8. Species management